2024 CDP Scores by Sector

 Worst Downgrades

-The following companies stopped reporting to CDP in 2023:
+The following companies stopped publicly reporting to CDP in 2024:

 DETAILED SCORES EVOLUTION HERE